The Yucatan Primer

 D is for Diving.
 Scuba diving off the coast of Cozumel, Cancun, Playa del Carmen, Tulum and Xcalak is some of the best in the world.
 The world's second largest barrier reef runs all the way down the coast of the Mayan Riviera and features beautiful formations of coral and a bevy of exotic tropical fish.
 The water in the Caribbean is somewhere in the high 70's or low 80's all year round, and the visibility can reach 100-125 feet.
 Add to that the opportunity to dive in cenotes all across the peninsula, and you can see why the Yucatan Peninsula is a scuba diver's dream.

 E is for Eco-Resorts.
-There is a growing number of places to stay in the Yucatan that allow you to immerse yourself in the local ecosystems without completely giving up creature comforts.
-Whether you are going to Celestun to see the flamingos, Tulum for some Caribbean R&R or Chichen Itza to visit the Mayan past, there is an eco-resort alternative for accommodations.
-These places pride themselves on their low impact on the environment around them and are an important part of the future of tourism in the Yucatan (and around the world).
+There are plenty of places to stay in the Yucatan to immerse yourself in local ecology without completely giving up creature comforts.
+Whether you are going to Celestun to see the flamingos, Tulum for some Caribbean R&R or Chichen Itza to visit the Mayan past, there is an eco-resort for you.
+These places pride themselves on low impact environmental standards and are an important part of the tourist industry.

 F is for Flamingos.
 As kids, we thought we'd have to go to Africa on a safari to see these pink-feathered wonders, but now we just drive down to Celestun or Telchac Puerto and see them in droves.
 The Yucatan is a favorite hang-out for flamingoes, and there is something about their color and size and general design that make them a real viewing pleasure.
 If you are lucky enough to get close to them, please conduct yourself with quiet humility.
 We want these creatures to continue to grace our coastal waters for a very long time to come.